Packitoo/jobs/react_challenge/react_challenge.md

 #### Bonus #4.
 Filter brief in BriefList by product

 For this bonus, the goal is to add a select input in BriefList where you can select a product and then it will filter brief by the selected product.
 The best way to do this is to use reselect library form previous bonus.

+### Bonus #5.
+Typescript

+Bonus points will be awarded for this project if done in typescript